kubernetes/contributor-site/content/en/events/2023/kcsna/social.md

 type: docs
 weight: 5
 ---
-TODO: update location and URL below:
-Join us at <a href="https://strand-zuid.nl/en/events/" rel="noopener noreferrer" target="_blank">Strandzuid</a>
+Join us at TBD
-from 6pm to 9pm for an evening celebration after the Contributor Summit on April 18th!
+from 6pm to 9pm for an evening celebration after the Contributor Summit on November 6th!

 There will be food, fresh air, puzzles, and more!